 Time Stands Still in this Corner of the Welsh Heartland

-- This area is influential in the site of many of Owain Glyndŵr’s exploits – Harlech Castle and Machynlleth in particular
+- This area is home to many of Owain Glyndŵr’s exploits – Harlech Castle and Machynlleth in particular

 - Take in the sights of the beautiful Mawddach Estuary with, views towards Cadair Idris